 I didn't know what to do.
 I knew it would be impossible to reason with him.
-I stood it as long as I could, pretending to return his kisses.
-As soon as I could, I pushed him away.
+I stood it as long as I could, preas I could, I pushed him away.

 "I'm cold," I said.
 "My clothes are all wet.
 Let me go into the other room and change.
 Please."
 I smiled as bewitchingly as I knew how.
 "I'll be right back."